Organ donation law in England

 You still have a choice whether or not you want to become an organ donor, and can register or amend your decision at any time.

 The opt out system applies to everyone in England, except for those who are part of what are called excluded groups.

 - Those under the age of 18

 - People who lack the mental capacity to understand the new arrangements and take the necessary action

-- People who have lived in England for less than 12 months or who are not living here voluntarily
+- People who have lived in England for less than 12 months before their death

-Get answers to some of the key questions around the changes to English organ donation.
+Get answers to some of the key questions around the changes to English organ donation